 - Windows are available wedged for reduced interference or plane parallel

 - High-temperature operation (ST-100-FTIR, VPF-100-FTIR, and PT-950-FTIR with sample in vacuum)

 The SuperTran and SuperTran-VP systems for FTIR include a high-efficiency transfer line for low cryogen consumption and feature additional spacers for minimal vibration.
 Our pulse tube system for FTIR features very low vibrations—particularly on the room temperature housing—allowing the cryostat to be mounted directly on the spectrometer.
-The flexibility of Janis' design and the range of options available, combined with a reputation for quality, make the Janis FTIR cryostats the ideal choice for efficient and high-quality FTIR measurements.
+The flexibility of our design and the range of options available, combined with a reputation for quality, make Lake Shore FTIR cryostats the ideal choice for efficient and high-quality FTIR measurements.

 Existing designs include:

 - Continuous flow cryostat with sample in vacuum — ST-100-FTIR

 - Continuous flow cryostat with sample in vapor — STVP-100-FTIR

 - Liquid nitrogen pourfill cryostat — VPF-100-FTIR

 As with all Lake Shore cryostats, these designs may be modified to suit your individual requirements.
 Contact us today to discuss how an FTIR cryostat may be integrated with your spectrometer system.

 |Temperature range||~2.5 K to 325 K (higher temperatures optional)||~2 K to 300 K||65 K to 325 K (higher temperatures optional)||~7 K to 300 K (higher temperatures optional)|